ansible/workshops/exercises/ansible_network/exercises/4-X-tower-rbac/README.md

-# Exercise 1: Using the debug module
+# Exercise 1: Understanding RBAC in Ansible Tower

 ## Table of Contents